-Cajun Beef Cottage Pie With Mashed Cauliflower – Each time I post a recipe for this type of pie people seem to love to discuss the differences between cottage pie and shepherd’s pie.
+Each time I post a recipe for this type of pie, people seem to love to discuss the differences between cottage pie and shepherd’s pie.
 Beef is typically used in cottage pie and ground lamb in shepherd’s pie.
 In my kitchen cooking is about fun and family and not getting too terribly troubled by such things.
 I usually make them both with ground beef since ground lamb is more pricey and not as readily available.
-This Cajun spiced beefy cottage pie is not only a nice twist on flavors adding a bit of heat but, it’s topped with creamy mashed cauliflower in place of the potatoes.
+This Cajun spice in this beefy cottage pie is a nice twist on flavors adding a bit of heat but, it’s not overwhelming.

 - 1 medium onion diced

 - olive oil

 - 3 medium cloves garlic minced